AMD's Ryzen 9 3800X flagship processor may feature 16 cores

-When we first heard that AMD’s next flagship mainstream processor would feature 16 cores it seemed ridiculous – but now a retailer leak appears to have confirmed the rumors.
+When we first heard that AMD’s next flagship mainstream processor would feature 16 cores it seemed scarcely believable – but now a retailer leak appears to have confirmed the rumors.

 That’s a immense bump up over the previous generation’s flagship CPU, the Ryzen 7 2700X, which featured just eight cores, 16 threads and a maximum clock speed of 4.3GHz.
 The retailer leak also points to a new Ryzen 7 3700X equipped with 12 cores, 24 threads, with a 4.2GHz base clock, 5.0GHz boost clock and 105W TDP.